Demopans/SPRING_py3/README.md

 # SPRING_py3

+This is an update of `AllonKleinLab/SPRING_dev` to use Python 3.

 ## Conda Environment and Installing Python libraries

 To run SPRING Viewer locally, you'll need to set up a conda environment for it and install its dependencies: